Canary-Prism/SadnessClicker/README.md

 * if it moves out of bounds it will be put back in its original location
 ### 1.3
 * now the buttons respond if and ONLY IF you left click on them
+* It now displays and saves your fails :D